SabhyaAggarwal/DuinoMiner/README.md

 # DuinoMiner
-This is a PCB made by me that is used for mining DNO coin, a type of cryptocurrency with not too much value.
+This is a PCB made by me that is used for mining DuinoCoin, a type of cryptocurrency with not too much value.
 You can mine it with normal small consumer-available chips as well...

 ## Hardware
 ### Schematic